 Business owners often operate from a faulty belief that they can, and should, be available and working all day, every day.
 While most of us can manage this for a season, it is not sustainable for a long period of time.
 Even though you own the business, set your hours.
 Establish your starting and ending times.
 Give yourself permission to not work most weekends.
 Take vacations.
 If your business cannot run without you, that’s a problem that indicates that you need to delegate, outsource, and/or develop written procedures.
 If you want a healthy business, you’ll need to have healthy boundaries.

-Dr. Melissa Gratias, Productivity Coach, Author, and Speaker
+—Dr. Melissa Gratias, Productivity Coach, Author, and Speaker

-brand loyalty14) Incorporate Exercise
+14) Incorporate Exercise

 I try to find creative ways to multi-task that incorporate work and exercise.
 Several larger companies I worked for had gyms at the office or groups who walked at lunch, but when you are an entrepreneur you have to get creative to find balance.
 Instead of meeting up with your colleagues at a coffee shop, over a meal or chatting with them on the phone, meet them for a walk so you can catch up while you are getting some exercise too.
 You’ll feel great after, the time will fly and it will be a fun activity to share.